Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

 Substance Abuse Counselor Degree Options in New Hampshire

 These degree programs ensure that you meet the educational requirements for certification and are equipped with the necessary knowledge and skills to make a significant impact in the field.
-Pursuing a degree in human services, psychology, or a related field provides a solid foundation in addiction studies, counseling techniques, and ethical practices, preparing you to support individuals on their path to recovery.
+Pursuing a degree in human services, psychology, or a related field provides a solid foundation in addiction studies, counseling techniques, and ethical practices.

 Nashua Community College